bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

     pre: create_new_folder
 categories: [Workflow, Theme]
 tags: [Hugo]
-draft: true
 ---

-The folder structure determines the generated website structure in a similar way like Markdown formatting determines the layout of our content.
+The folder structure is the foundation for the generated website structure.
+(TODO: Finish) {.p-first} <!--more-->
-{.p-first} <!--more-->

 ## Content organization

 It may take a little while to get your head around Hugo’s content folder structure.
-To keep the _general concept_ in mind did help me: Hugo establishes a connection between the input  and the generated website, which is as short as possible.
+To keep the general concept in mind did help me: Hugo establishes a connection between the Markdown input and the generated pages, which is as short as possible.

+{{< mnote up=14 >}}
+Hugo also offers the possibility to include additional data or to render raw HTML files, but this theme doesn’t utilize this functionality for now.
+{{< /mnote >}}

-The content of a Perplex itself {$/} and the folders `doc`, `blog` and `article`.
+The content of the root itself {$/} and the folders `doc`, `blog` and `article`.
 The theme provides layout templates for these page types.
 Hugo applies the matching template automatically to every content file inside these directories and their subdirectories.

 The root `/`
 : contains top level pages, which should